vincesiu/vincesiu.github.io/_posts/2019-07-31-linux-sysadmin-grymoire.markdown

 - helps you edit the current command in an editor
     * `ctrl-x ctrl-e`

+## windows vs dos line endings

+- dos2unix is your command
+- `cat -v ${file} | grep ^M`
+  * this command will find any of the CRLF line endings in your file

 ## git

 - `git branch -a`
 - `git reset ...`
 - `git log --oneline --graph --decorate --all`

+### diff goodness
+- `git diff --cached`
+  * shows the difference between index and current commit
+- `git diff`
+  * shows the difference between index and working directory
+- `git diff HEAD`
+  * shows the difference between current commit and working directory

 ### regular workflow